lynxthecat/cake-autorate/INSTALLATION.md

 WARNING: Take care to ensure sufficient free (Flash) memory exists in router to handle selected logging parameters.

-## Preserving CAKE-autorate files for backup or upgrades
+## Preserving cake-autorate files for backup or upgrades

 OpenWrt devices can save files across upgrades.
 Read the [Backup and Restore page on the OpenWrt wiki](https://openwrt.org/docs/guide-user/troubleshooting/backup_restore#customize_and_verify) for details.

-To ensure the CAKE-autorate script and configuration files are preserved, enter the files below to the OpenWrt router's [Configuration tab](https://openwrt.org/docs/guide-user/troubleshooting/backup_restore#back_up)
+To ensure the cake-autorate script and configuration files are preserved, enter the files below to the OpenWrt router's [Configuration tab](https://openwrt.org/docs/guide-user/troubleshooting/backup_restore#back_up)